sjberman/nginx-gateway-fabric/operators/README.md

 3. Operator version:
     Update the VERSION in the Makefile to reflect the version of the Operator being released.

-When you are ready to release the bundle, run `make release-bundle`.
+When you are ready to release the bundle, run `make bundle-release`.
 This will update the NGF image version tags, and create the bundle manifests.

 To test the bundle locally, follow the `Building and Testing the Operator Locally` above.

-To submit the bundle for certification, follow TBD.
+To submit the bundle for certification, open a PR in the [RedHat Certified Operators repo](https://github.com/redhat-openshift-ecosystem/certified-operators) using your a branch from your own fork (Note: must have RedHat Portal access) following the guidelines in the repo.

 ## License